pbklink/motif-core/etc/motif-core.api.md

     getRecord(index: number): IndexedRecord;
     // (undocumented)
     getRecords(): readonly IndexedRecord[];
+    // Warning: (ae-incompatible-release-tags) The symbol "invalidateRecord" is marked as @public, but its signature references "GridRecordIndex" which is marked as @internal
+    //
     // (undocumented)
+    invalidateRecord(recordIndex: GridRecordIndex): void;
+    // Warning: (ae-incompatible-release-tags) The symbol "invalidateRecordFields" is marked as @public, but its signature references "GridRecordIndex" which is marked as @internal
+    // Warning: (ae-incompatible-release-tags) The symbol "invalidateRecordFields" is marked as @public, but its signature references "GridRecordFieldIndex" which is marked as @internal
+    //
+    // (undocumented)
+    invalidateRecordFields(recordIndex: GridRecordIndex, fieldIndex: GridRecordFieldIndex, fieldCount: Integer): void;
+    // Warning: (ae-incompatible-release-tags) The symbol "invalidateRecordValues" is marked as @public, but its signature references "GridRecordIndex" which is marked as @internal
+    // Warning: (ae-incompatible-release-tags) The symbol "invalidateRecordValues" is marked as @public, but its signature references "GridRecordInvalidatedValue" which is marked as @internal
+    //
+    // (undocumented)
+    invalidateRecordValues(recordIndex: GridRecordIndex, invalidatedValues: readonly GridRecordInvalidatedValue[]): void;
+    // (undocumented)
     get recordCount(): Integer;
+    // (undocumented)
+    recordsDeleted(index: Integer, count: Integer): void;
+    // (undocumented)
+    recordsInserted(index: Integer, count: Integer): void;
+    // (undocumented)
+    recordsLoaded(): void;
     // Warning: (ae-incompatible-release-tags) The symbol "setRecordEventers" is marked as @public, but its signature references "GridRecordStoreRecordsEventers" which is marked as @internal
     //
     // (undocumented)